metagriffin/asset/README.rst

 .. code-block:: python

+  # assuming the call stack is:
+  #   function "callfoo" in
-  # assuming your package is called "foo" which exports the "callfoo"
+  #   package "foo" is called from
-  # function, and a packaged called "bar" imports foo, which is in
+  #   package "bar", which is called from
-  # turn used by a packaged "zig", then:
+  #   package "zig"

   def callfoo():